 About what?

-I'm sorry to yell, I didn't.
+I'm sorry to yell at you.

 No, he's wrong.

-He's wrong because in fact they are Americans.
+He's wrong because, in fact, they are Americans.

 Good.